rhenenrpg/rhenenrpg.github.io/README.md

 Community Play aka [Multi-Gamemaster Multi-Player](/mgmp/README.md) - my rantings about technical solutions how to support this mode of play.

-[Roll20 Solution](/mgmp/roll20/README.md) - description of the Multi-Gamemaster Multi-Player solution that is currently used to play on average 6 oneshots per week organized by a community of a dozen active GMs.
+[Roll20 Solution](/mgmp/roll20/README.md) - description of the Community Play / Multi-Gamemaster Multi-Player solution that is currently used to play on average 6 oneshots per week organized by a community of a dozen active GMs.

 [Self Hosted FoundryVTT Solution](/mgmp/foundry/selfhosting.md) - description of the way i host FoundryVTT securely with discord login and users not having to fill in a password in FoundryVTT.